inventree/InvenTree/docs/docs/develop/contributing.md

 - Versioned releases are merged into the "stable" branch
 - Bug fix branches are made *from* the "stable" branch

-#### Release Candidate Branches

-- Release candidate branches are made from master, and merged into stable.
-- RC branches are targeted at a major/minor version e.g. "0.5"
-- When a release candidate branch is merged into *stable*, the release is tagged
 ### Bugfix Branches

 - If a bug is discovered in a tagged release version of InvenTree, a "bugfix" or "hotfix" branch should be made *from* that tagged release